JonathanBowker/Data-Catalogues/README.md

-# Datasheets for Datasets
+# Dataset Cards
-Datasheets for datasets are intended to address the needs of two key stakeholder groups: dataset creators and dataset consumers.
+Dataset Cards are intended to address the needs of two key stakeholder groups: dataset creators and dataset consumers.
 For dataset creators, the primary objective is to encourage careful reflection on the process of creating, distributing, and maintaining a dataset, including any underlying assumptions, potential risks or harms, and implications of use.
 For dataset consumers, the primary objective is to ensure they have the information they need to make informed decisions about using a dataset.
 Transparency on the part of dataset creators is necessary for dataset consumers to be sufficiently well informed that they can select appropriate datasets for their chosen tasks and avoid unintentional misuse.

-Beyond these two key stakeholder groups, datasheets for datasets may be valuable to policy makers, consumer advocates, investigative journalists, individuals whose data is included in datasets, and individuals who may be impacted by models trained or evaluated using datasets.
-They also serve a secondary objective of facilitating greater reproducibility of machine learning results: researchers and practitioners without access to a dataset may be able to use the information in its datasheet to create alternative datasets with similar characteristics.
+Beyond these two key groups, Dataset Cards are also valuable to policy makers, consumer advocates, investigative journalists, individuals whose data is included in datasets, and individuals who may be impacted by models trained or evaluated using datasets.
+They serve a secondary objective of facilitating greater reproducibility of machine learning results: researchers and practitioners without access to a dataset may be able to use the information in its datasheet to create alternative datasets with similar characteristics.

-Although we provide a set of questions designed to elicit the information that a datasheet for a dataset might contain, these questions are not intended to be prescriptive.
-Indeed, we expect that datasheets will necessarily vary depending on factors such as the domain or existing organisational infrastructure and workflows.
-For example, some the questions are appropriate for academic researchers publicly releasing datasets for the purpose of enabling future research, but less relevant for product teams creating internal datasets for training proprietary models.
-As another example, Bender and Friedman outline a proposal similar to datasheets for datasets specifically intended for language-based datasets.
-Their questions may be naturally integrated into a datasheet for a language-based dataset as appropriate.

-We emphasise that the process of creating a datasheet is not intended to be automated.
-Although automated documentation processes are convenient, they run counter to our objective of encouraging dataset creators to carefully reflect on the process of creating, distributing, and maintaining a dataset.

-# 2. Development Process
-We refined the questions and workflow provided in the next section over a period of roughly two years, incorporating many rounds of feedback.

-First, leveraging our own experiences as researchers with diverse backgrounds working in different domains and institutions, we drew on our knowledge of dataset characteristics, unintentional misuse, unwanted societal biases, and other issues to produce an initial set of questions designed to elicit information about these topics.
-We then “tested” these questions by creating example datasheets for two widely used datasets: Labeled Faces in the Wild  and Pang and Lee’s polarity dataset.
-We chose these datasets in large part because their creators provided exemplary documentation, allowing us to easily find the answers to many of the questions.
-While creating these example datasheets, we found gaps in the questions, as well as redundancies and lack of clarity.
-We therefore refined the questions and distributed them to product teams in two major US-based technology companies, in some cases helping teams to create datasheets for their datasets and observing where the questions did not achieve their intended objectives.
-Contemporaneously, we circulated an initial draft of this paper to colleagues through social media and on arXiv (draft posted 23 March 2018).
-Via these channels we received extensive comments from dozens of researchers, practitioners, and policy makers.
-We also worked with a team of lawyers to review the questions from a legal perspective.

-We incorporated this feedback to yield the questions and workflow provided in the next section: We added and removed questions, refined the content of the questions, and reordered the questions to better match the key stages of the dataset lifecycle.
-Based on our experiences with product teams, we reworded the questions to discourage yes/no answers, added a section on “Uses,” and deleted a section on “Legal and Ethical Considerations.”
-We found that product teams were more likely to answer questions about legal and ethical considerations if they were integrated into sections about the relevant stages of the dataset lifecycle rather than grouped together.
-Finally, following feedback from the team of lawyers, we removed questions that explicitly asked about compliance with regulations, and introduced factual questions intended to elicit relevant information about compliance without requiring dataset creators to make legal judgments.

-# 3. Questions and Workflow
+# Questions and Workflow
 In this section, we provide a set of questions designed to elicit the information that a datasheet for a dataset might contain, as well as a workflow for dataset creators to use when answering these questions.
 The questions are grouped into sections that roughly match the key stages of the dataset lifecycle: motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance.
 This grouping encourages dataset creators to reflect on the process of creating, distributing, and maintaining a dataset, and even alter this process in response to their reflection.
 We note that not all questions will be applicable to all datasets; those that do not apply should be skipped.

 To illustrate how these questions might be answered in practice, we provide in the appendix an example datasheet for Pang and Lee’s polarity dataset.
 We answered some of the questions with “Unknown to the authors of the datasheet.”
 This is because we did not create the dataset ourselves and could not find the answers to these questions in the available documentation.
 For an example of a datasheet that was created by the creators of the corresponding dataset, please see that of Cao and Daumé.2 We note that even dataset creators may be unable to answer all of the questions provided in this section.
 We recommend answering as many questions as possible rather than skipping the datasheet creation process entirely.

-## 3.1 Motivation
+## 1. Motivation
 The questions in this section are primarily intended to encourage dataset creators to clearly articulate their reasons for creating the dataset and to promote transparency about funding interests.
 The latter may be particularly relevant for datasets created for research purposes.

 - **For what purpose was the dataset created?
 Was there a specific task in mind?** Was there a specific gap that needed to be filled?
 Please provide